arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-ttn/content.md

 Once your board has been registered you can send information to TTN.
 Let's come back to the Serial Monitor and proceed.
 It will ask for:

-- Activation mode (that, in this case, is OTAA as you can see in the screenshot above),
+- Activation mode (that, in this case, is OTAA),
 - The Application EUI
 - The App Key.